dylan-profiler/visions/docsrc/source/visions/thinker/graph_view.rst

 What about this view?
 ---------------------

-This section discusses viewing the concepts of `visions` as graph.
+In `visions` relationships between types are formalized through the language of graphs.

-We find this view intuitive to create understanding of:
+Additionally, this graph view can guide our intuition around:

 - how types relate
 - how operations on types are performed